evolutionaryscale/esm/README.md

 ESM C models are available immediately for academic and commercial use under a new license structure designed to promote openness and enable scientists and builders.
 You can find our [open](www.evolutionaryscale.ai/policies/cambrian-open-license-agreement) and [non-commercial](www.evolutionaryscale.ai/policies/cambrian-non-commercial-license-agreement) license agreements here.

-You can use the following guides to start using ESM-C models today through [HF](https://huggingface.co/EvolutionaryScale), [the Forge API](https://forge.evolutionaryscale.ai/) and [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+You can use the following guides to start using ESM C models today through [HF](https://huggingface.co/EvolutionaryScale), [the Forge API](https://forge.evolutionaryscale.ai/) and [AWS SageMaker](https://aws.amazon.com/sagemaker/).

 ### Using ESM C 300M and 600M via GitHub
-ESM-C model weights are stored on the HuggingFace hub under https://huggingface.co/EvolutionaryScale/.
+ESM C model weights are stored on the HuggingFace hub under https://huggingface.co/EvolutionaryScale/.
 ```py
 from esm.models.esmc import ESMC
 from esm.sdk.api import ESMProtein, LogitsConfig